eschan145/DieKnow/README.md

 ## Commands

 ### Quickstart

-Double-click the [`main.py`](src/main.py) and type `start` to start the monitoring and closing of DyKnow.
-If a shell is too complicated for you, you can use the GUI application in [`gui.pyw`](src/gui.pyw) by double-clicking it.
-Ensure Python is installed.

 If you want to allow DyKnow to start up once the computer is logged on, you can perform the following steps: